Stay safe in a crowd with these preventive measures and safety precautions so you can protect yourself before, during, and after a stampede or riot!

 1. Research About the Venue of the Event

-This is the best preventive security measure that you should practice.
-Memorize the entrance and exit points, emergency evacuation protocols, parking areas and other facilities in reference to where you will be sitting.
+This may be the best preventive measure you can practice because awareness of your surroundings makes you alert.
+Memorize the entrance and exit points, emergency evacuation protocols, parking areas, and other facilities in reference to where you will be sitting.

 2. Be Prepared

 Why wait until you find yourself in an unlikely situation?
-It is best to be prepared at all times so that if it does happen you will know what to do.
+It is best to be prepared at all times so if it does happen, you will know what to do.
 Always remember, prevention is better than cure.

 3. Remain Calm

-For sure your adrenaline will fly right off the roof, but keeping your emotions in check, even if those around are frantic, should be your main priority.
-It will take tons of effort to remain composed and bring yourself to a safer place but it will surely be worth it.
+For sure, your adrenaline will fly right off the roof, but keeping your emotions in check, even if those around are frantic, should be your main priority.
+It will take tons of effort to remain composed and bring yourself to a safer place, but a steady nerve will keep you secure and safe.

 4. Pay Attention to Your Intuition and Feelings